flyser/cournal/README.md

 ## File Format ##

-The file format is compatible to Xournals .xoj files, but Cournal might not be able to open some .xoj files created by Xournal, because the it doesn't support all features of the file format.
+The file format is compatible to Xournals .xoj files, but Cournal might not be able to open some .xoj files created by Xournal, because it doesn't support all features of the file format.
 The other way around should work though.